Afghan forces kill 10 Taliban as ceasefire is announced

 “(Operations against IS) will continue, in fact, will be even intensified, during this period of ceasefire, as we focus on ISIS,” General John Nicholson, commander of U.S. and international forces in Afghanistan, told reporters in Brussels.

-Reporting by Ahmad Sultan, Rupam Jain, Hamid Shalizi and Idrees Ali; Writing by Nick Macfie; Editing by Clarence Fernandez
+Reporting by Ahmad Sultan, Rupam Jain, Hamid Shalizi, Qadir Sediqi and Idrees Ali; Writing by Nick Macfie